Individual Bar and

 does it work?

 observance to try out.
-Up to five times can be traditional
+You can try traditional

 activities like lighting candles, baking challah or going

 to synagogue.
-But the other five must be non-traditional activities
+But you can also explore be non-traditional activities

 like going skiing with your family but not complaining, eating